OpenByteDev/netcorehost/README.md

 ### Calling a managed function
 A function pointer to a managed method can be aquired using an [`AssemblyDelegateLoader`](https://docs.rs/netcorehost/*/netcorehost/hostfxr/struct.AssemblyDelegateLoader.html).
+This is only supported for [`HostfxrContext`'s](https://docs.rs/netcorehost/*/netcorehost/hostfxr/struct.HostfxrContext.html) that are initialized using [`Hostfxr::initialize_for_runtime_config`](https://docs.rs/netcorehost/*/netcorehost/hostfxr/struct.Hostfxr.html#method.initialize_for_runtime_config).
+The [`runtimeconfig.json`](https://docs.microsoft.com/en-us/dotnet/core/run-time-config/) is automatically generated for executables, for libraries it is neccessary to add  `<GenerateRuntimeConfigurationFiles>True</GenerateRuntimeConfigurationFiles>` to the projects `.csproj` file.

 #### Using the default signature
 The default method signature is defined as follows: